infinum/eightshift-docs/website/forms/features/cloudflare.md

 ![Cloudflare screen](/img/forms/cloudflare.webp)

-## How do we use Cloudflare?
+## How to use

-Eightshift Forms doesn't configure the Cloudflare app or any other third-party tools.
-However, enabling this feature adds necessary configurations in the backend for everything to function correctly.
+After setting up Cloudflare, head to the Global settings and enable Cloudflare.
+This will set up all the necessary options in the backend for everything to function properly.

 ## Features affected by Cloudflare